nsacyber/Windows-Secure-Host-Baseline/Certificates/README.md

 }
 ```

-You can also use the Microsoft Managment Console Certificates snap-in to import the certificates on a standalone system.
+You can also use the Microsoft Management Console Certificates snap-in to import the certificates on a standalone system.

 1. Click **Start**, type **mmc**, and and press **Enter**
 1. **File** > **Add/Remove snap-in...**